cgrindel/rules_spm/examples/README.md

 - [Vapor](/examples/vapor): Demonstrates a dependency on [Vapor](https://github.com/vapor/vapor), a
   popular web framework for Swift.
 This examples also demonstrates that `rules_spm` can handle custom module maps in dependent Swift packages.
+- [Interesting Dependencies](/examples/interesting_deps): Demonstrates the declaration of dependent Swift packages with unique or non-standard characteristics.

 ## Integration Tests